-Once you've let your mind relax and recharge, it's time to yank that book out and take a looksie.
-I like to start with the macro structural issues first, because if they aren't working, no amount of polishing the text is going to help.
-So analyze your goal structure to make sure your story has something driving the plot, and that you keep building your stakes to the end.
+During that first look, I like to start with the macro structural issues, because if they aren't working, no amount of polishing the text is going to help.
+It's much easier to do the heavier rewrites in draft form before the story becomes mentally "set in stone."
+Drafts are supposed to be messed with.
+So I recommend analyzing your goal and plot structure to make sure your story has something driving the plot, reasons for those somethings to be happening, and that you keep building your stakes to the end.

 Why is this important?